Bishma/blog/content/posts/mrhomn.md

 ### nginx

 Initially, at least, I'm going to need a public API to support my Alexa skill.
-[Nginx](https://www.nginx.com/) is how I'll handing internal and external routing within my stack.
+[Nginx](https://www.nginx.com/) is how I'll be handling internal and external routing within my stack.

 ## Near Future Goals